How Much Is 2 Liters In Gallons

 Conversion Factor: Liters to Gallons

-To accurately convert liters to gallons, it is essential to know the correct conversion factors.
+To accurately convert liters to gallons, You really need to know the correct conversion factors.
 Since there are two types of gallons (US and imperial), there are two different conversion factors:

 • Liters to US Gallons: 1 liter is approximately equal to 0.264172 US gallons.
-Therefore, to convert liters to US gallons, you multiply the number of liters by 0.264172.
+So, to convert liters to US gallons, you multiply the number of liters by 0.264172.

 • Liters to Imperial Gallons: 1 liter is approximately equal to 0.219969 imperial gallons.
 To convert liters to imperial gallons, you multiply the number of liters by 0.219969.